the-doyle/issuefinder/README.md

 # Introduction

 IssueFinder is a PoC web application I created as part of my summer internship at Connor Group.
 I received permission to include most of the source code on my personal GitHub (Microsoft and SnowFlake API credentials removed).
+The application won't work without these credentials and routes are configured for Mac/Windows local usage within a Docker container - so unfortunately, you won't be able to clone into this repo and try it out.
+If you'd like to see a demo of the prototype, check out this short video.

 As a user, you can: